Gearoid-O-Broin/plug-inplay/README.md

 If you don't have ReaPack installed, you can download plugins individually and place them in your Reaper/Effects directory.

 You can also use [ysfx](https://github.com/jpcima/ysfx) or [ReaJS](https://www.reaper.fm/reaplugs/) to run JSFX plugin in another DAW.

+# Plugins
+Here's a list of my plugins, with a brief description:

+## Project Clock
+A simple stopwatch to keep track of the amount of time spent on a project